 How Embracing Failure Actually Benefits Your Customers

-To hear great conversations we’ve already hosted and great conversations to come, subscribe to The Customer Experience Podcast in Apple Podcasts/iTunes by clicking right here.
+To hear great conversations we’ve already hosted and great conversations to come, subscribe to The Customer Experience Podcast in Apple Podcasts by clicking right here.

-Not an Apple or iTunes person?
+Not an Apple Podcasts person?
 That’s cool.
 We’ve got you covered elsewhere …

 I also embed the full recording of each conversation in its companion blog post (like this one!).
 To check those out, just click here.